Skip to main content

 Routing

-A mechanism that determines how users move through a journey based on predefined conditions (e.g., verification results, fraud risk scores).
+A mechanism that determines how users move through a journey based on predefined conditions, for example, verification results or fraud risk scores.

 Schema